The New Abnormal: Increased Wildfire Threat

 Wildfires threaten not only our homes, our lives and our economy, but also our fight against climate change.

 Public safety is SCE’s No. 1 priority.
-Roughly a quarter of SCE’s service territory is categorized as a high fire risk area.
+About 35 percent of SCE’s service territory is categorized as a high fire risk area.
 Our wildfire mitigation strategy is built on the following fundamentals:

 - Investing in a strong and resilient electric grid